 How To Create A Bokeh Effect In Photoshop

 Bokeh, that lovely blurred background you see in portraiture, is a distinguishing mark of professional photography.
-You can create this effect in camera, or take a few minutes and do it in Photoshop.
+You can create this effect in camera, which is always best, or take a few minutes and do it in Photoshop post production.
 Have you ever wondered how to create a bokeh effect in Photoshop?

 Bokeh Versus Blurry